Details covered in this document:

 - HA Design Principles

 This document covers the topic of using Azure Storage Replication options with SoftNAS.
 The intent of this document is to provide a clearer understanding of the interactions of SoftNAS and GRS/RA-GRS Azure storage.
 GRS/RA-GRS storage replication options are supported by SoftNAS and the below describes the scope of interaction between the two to better educate readers on this topic.

 Azure Storage Replication

 Azure offers 4 types of storage replication.
-You can find more detail on this topic as part of the link on Azure's website, but the below provides a high-level overview:
+You can find more detail on this topic here, but the below provides a high-level overview:

 Data associated with an Azure Storage Account is always replicated to help prevent data loss from a hardware disk failure.
 How many times the data is replicated and where the replicated copies of the data are stored are the variables.

 Data can be read from a secondary location as well as the primary location.

 Number of copies of data maintained on separate nodes.